MewsSystems/developers/README.md

 - Storybook for individual components - this would actually make working on the components a breeze.
 - Better display for small screens - I would love to put more time into this, I think the search page could be optimised quite nicely for smaller screens
   - You could even add additional image sizes to the api endpoint and use different image sizes for different media queries
-- Optimise our endpoints but reducing the payload size - that is currently data we send to the frontend that isn't used
+- Optimise our endpoints but reducing the payload size - there is currently data we send to the frontend that isn't used
-- It's not the prettiest web app (I'm not really a designer) again with a bit more time it would be good to put a bit more polish on it terms of looks
+- It's not the prettiest web app (I'm not really a designer) again with a bit more time it would be good to put more polish on it terms of looks
 - Add husky to get checks running on push
 - Start to move the components into their own folders and using barrel files.
 The folders would contain tests, storybook files and other sub-components
 - There is still some opportunity for code reuse in the endpoints and some of the components (such as MovieListItem and MovieDetailsView)
+- Set up a pipeline using github actions and establish a live environment

 ### What I would have done differently